Skip to Content

 Before we jump in, we have a calculator that you can use where you can plug in in the number of minutes you expect to encode, store, or deliver, and it will show you how much that should cost including volume discounts.

-Mux's spreadsheet calculator for estimating costs
+Mux's calculator for estimating costs

-Mux's spreadsheet calculator for estimating costs
+Mux's calculator for estimating costs

 If you have an existing catalogue to upload and know what the duration of the videos are then you can jump straight into the calculator and plug those numbers in.
 Just use the total duration in minutes for all of them combined for encoding and storage.